 Weather in August

-The Grand Canyon in a large park and its main feature, the canyon itself, makes for wildly various weather patterns.
+The Grand Canyon is a large park and its main feature, the canyon itself, makes for wildly various weather patterns.
 As we said before, the park is famed for its heat inside the canyon, but lesser-known is the mountainous Alpine environments on the rims that remain pleasant in summer and receive large amounts of snow in the winter.
-The average high at the South Rim in August is 82 degrees fahrenheit, and the average low is 49 degrees fahrenheit (high of 28 degrees celsius, low 9 degrees celsius.)
+The average high at the South Rim in August is 82 degrees Fahrenheit, and the average low is 49 degrees Fahrenheit (high of 28 degrees Celsius, low 9 degrees Celsius.)
 However, these temperatures are much warmer inside the Canyon, sometimes by 10-20 degrees, and feel even warmer in the sun.
-At Phantom Ranch at the bottom of the Canyon, the average high temperature in August is 103 degrees fahrenheit, and low of 74 degrees fahrenheit (39H/23L degrees celsius.)
-Average days of rain in August is 6.
-Visitors should keep in mind that these numbers are only averages, and then the park can be much warmer or colder than this.
+At Phantom Ranch at the bottom of the Canyon, the average high temperature in August is 103 degrees Fahrenheit, and the low of 74 degrees Fahrenheit (39H/23L degrees Celsius.)
+August averages six days of rain.
 Temperatures inside the canyon are very often over 105°F with the highest ever recorded being 120°F. These are mostly ambient air temperatures in the shade; it can feel much hotter in the sun or when you’re exerting yourself.